 However, it is argued that employment relation is not just a market-mediated exchange because workers appear in the labour markets as subjects as well as objects.
 Hence both market and non-market aspects of employment relations, i.e., immediate market transactions and actual exchange are important point of consideration.
 Immediate market transactions are hiring of labour, while actual exchange is the conversion of hired 'raw labour' into effective labour in the production process.
-Thus when the hiring process is over, market dimension aspect looses its importance, and non-market aspect gains importance.
-Non-market dimensions are no-wage attribute and largely depend on the authority relations.
-This largely depends on workers' per-ception of supply of effort, willingness to adjust, quality of work, development of skills, knowledge about production processes and technology.
+Thus when the hiring process is over, market dimension aspect looses its importance, and non-market aspect gains importance "ion-market dimensions are ac-wage attribute and largely depend on the authority relations.
+This largely depends on workers per-ception of supply of effort, willingness to adjust, quality of work, development of skills, knowledge about production processes and technology.

-Labour market is anlaysed from two perspectives; application of micro-economic and application of macroeconomic techniques.
-Micro-economic techniques study the role of individuals in the labour market.
-Macroeconomic techniques look at the inter-relations between the labour market, the goods market, the money market, and the foreign trade market.
+Labour market is unlaysed from two perspectives; application of micro-communic and application of macroeconomic techniques.
+Micro-commic techniques study the role of individuals in the labour market.
+Macroeconomic techniques look at the inter-relations between the labour market, the goods market, the money market and the foreign barle market.
 It looks at how these interactions influence macro variables such as employment levels, participation rates, aggregate income and Gross Domestic Product.

-Thus demand, supply and institutions interact in labour markets and labour economics studies the operation of labour markets considering all these issues.
-Analysis of labour markets are carried out for different occupational segments, viz., markets for blue-collar workers, markets for white-collar workers, markets for professionals, etc. Investigating markets for knowledgeable and skilled workers, differentiating supply and demand forces in the markets, geographic and industrial mobilities, unemployment, wage pattern, etc., are the areas for studying the labour markets.
-Recently, however, macro changes in wages and unemployment over a given period of time, both within the country and across countries, are also studied to synthesize the facts of the labour markets with the basic principles of economics
+Thus demand, supply and institutions interact in labour markets and labour economics surfaces the operation of labour markets considering all these issues.
+Analysis of labour markets are carried out for different occupational segments, wiz, markets for blue-collar workers, markets for white-collar workers, markets for professionals, etc. Investigating markets for knowledgeable and skilled workers, differentiating supply and demand forces in the markets, geographic and industrial mobilities, unemployment, wage pattern, etc., are the areas for studying the tabour markets.
+Recently, bowever, macro changes in wages and unemployment over a given period of time, both within the country and across countries, are also studied to synthesize the facts of the labour markets with the basic principles of economics

+Clieck Your Progress

-Check Your Progress Fil I in the blanks: 1. is essential wherever production of goods and services are involved.
-2. The Industrial Revolution followed the new economic doctrine of 3. is based on scenario planning and enables organizations to draw up a number of different plans to deal with different scenarios.
-4. is a process of determining the nature of a specific job through a detailed and systematic study.
+- Fill in the blanks: - is essential wherever production of goods and services and involved. - The Industrial Revolution followed the new economic doctrine of \\\\\\ - is based on scenario planning and enables organizations to draw up a number of different plans to deal with different scenarios. - is a process of determining the nature of a specific jub lirough a detailed and systematic study.

-HR Planning is essentially the process of getting the right number of qualified people into the right job at the right time so that an organization can meet its objectives.
-Organizations use HRP as a means of achieving greater effectiveness.
+HP Planning is essentially the process of getting the right number of qualified people into the right job at the right time so that an organization can meet us objectives.
+Organizations use TIRP as a means of achieving greater effectiveness.
 The basic concern of HRP is to identify skill and competency gaps and subsequently develop plans for development of deficient skills and competencies in manpower in order to remain competitive.
-It has now become an important enterprise-wide strategic function not only to achieve goals and objectives but also to sustain the present level in a globally competitive environment.
+It has now become an important enterprise-wide strategic function not only to achieve grals and objectives but also to sustain the present level in a globally competitive environment.
 Macro-level HRP is an important objective of the Government for long-term economic growth.
-Micro level HRP is influenced by technological changes, organizational restructuring, skill and competency gap, strategic objectives, trade unions pressure, lead time for manpower procurement, etc. HRP systematically attempts to forecast personnel demand, assess supply and reconcile the two.
+Micro lovel HRP is influenced by technological changes, organizational restructuring, skill and competency gap, strategic objectives, trade unions pressure, lead time for manpower procurement, etc. HRP systematically attempts to forecast personnel demand, assess supply and reconcile the two.